Giro d'Italia 2021 route: When does it start and how can I follow each stage live on TV?

 How can I follow the race?

-Those with subscriptions to Eurosport or GCN Race Pass are in luck, both will be broadcasting every day, as will be Welsh terrestrial channel S4C.
+Those with subscriptions to Eurosport or GCN Race Pass are in luck, both will be broadcasting every day, as will be Welsh terrestrial channel S4C which is available on Sky 134, Freesat 120 and Virgin TV 166 in England, Scotland and Northern Ireland and on iPlayer.
 Live shows and highlights programmes will be shown at different times each day.
-Alternatively, if you are stuck at work or do not subscribe to Eurosport or GCN Race Pass then you can follow the action, as it unfolds, right here with Telegraph Sport.
+Alternatively, if you are stuck at work or do not subscribe to Eurosport or GCN Race Pass – or cannot access S4C – then you can follow the action, as it unfolds, right here with Telegraph Sport.
 Almost all of the 21 stages will be live blogged by our team – see details below – while each evening selected race details and standings in the main classifications will be published.

 What teams will ride the Giro d'Italia?